-That’s because, unlike Europe, we have a patchwork of data protection laws and regulations that may catch the unwary or the uninformed out, and that come in many different flavors.
+That’s because, unlike Europe, the United States has a patchwork of data protection laws and regulations that may catch the unwary or the uninformed out and that come in many different flavors.
 Europe only has one law – the GDPR.

 The Alphabet Soup of U.S. Privacy Law

 Let’s start with federal laws.
 Not the laws passed by U.S. Congress that apply to private parties, but the laws that apply to the U.S. government.

 These would include the FPA, FISMA, FedRAMP, and now the CMMC (also known as 48 CFR § 252.204-7012 et seq.).

 These laws only apply to executive agencies of the federal government.
 This would substantially limit their application, except that they also apply to any businesses that have contracts with the federal government.

 So, if you have or intend to have contracts with any executive agency, you will be subject to some rather complex requirements.